 ISSUE SUMMARY 5

 EXECUTIVE SUMMARY 6

 SECTION 1: TOURISM MAKES THE GREAT LIFE WE ENJOY IN FLORIDA POSSIBLE 10

 SECTION 2: OBSTACLES TO TOURISM GROWTH 14

+Pandemic 15

-Competition 15
+Competition 16

+Florida's Top 15 Domestic Markets, Share and Competitors 18

+Florida's Top 6 International Markets 20

-Misinformation/Misperceptions 16
+Misinformation/Misperceptions 22

-Hurricane Michael 16

-Green/Blue Algae and Red Tide 16

-Deepwater Horizon Oil Spill 16

-SECTION 3: COMMON MISCONCEPTIONS
+SECTION 3: COMMON MISCONCEPTIONS 24

 Misconception #1: Florida doesn't need advertising.
-People will come no matter what 19
+People will come no matter what 25

 Misconception #2: It's so little money compared to private enterprise; how could it have an impact?
-22
+28

-Misconception #3: Businesses can market themselves 24
+Misconception #3: Businesses can market themselves 30

-Misconception #4: The money being spent on tourism does not have a direct correlation to increased tourism 25
+Misconception #4: The money being spent on tourism

+does not have a direct correlation to increased tourism 31

-Misconception #5: Do something else with my money, like fund our police forces better or fund schools better.
-Low crime and good education will bring people to Florida for the right reasons.
+Misconception #5: Do something else with my money, like fund our police forces

+better or fund schools better.
+Low crime and good education will bring people to Florida for the right reasons 32

-Misconception #6: Tourism is just a bunch of low-paying hospitality jobs 26
+Misconception #6: Tourism is just a bunch of low-paying hospitality jobs

-SECTION 4: HOW FLORIDA DMOS ATTRACT MORE VISITORS
+SECTION 4: TOURISM PROMOTION WORKS FOR FLORIDA

+Role of the Public Sector vs. Role of the Private Sector

+SECTION 5: DMOS TELL THE COMMUNITY'S STORY 38

 What is a DMO/CVB/TDC and why do we need them?
-29
+39

 Promotion

-Coordination
+Coordination 41

-Expertise
+Expertise 41

-International Marketing
+International Marketing 42

-Convention Marketing
+Convention Marketing 43

-Sports Marketing 35
+Sports Marketing 45

-SECTION 5: PRIMING THE PUMP ON FLORIDA'S ECONOMY
+How DMOs Are Funded 46

+Destinations Florida Members Attract Visitors to Their Destinations 47

-Protect the Current Uses of Tourist Development Taxes 37
+Permissible Uses of Florida's Tourist Development Taxes 48

-Fully Fund VISIT FLORIDA, the State's Tourism Marketing Agency
+SECTION 6: VISIT FLORIDA PROMOTES FLORIDA'S BRAND 50

+About 52

+History 52

+Marketing Plan 52

+Top 10 Drive Markets 53

+Top International Markets 53

+APPENDIX 54

+DESTINATION PROMOTION:

-DESTINATION PROMOTION: EMPOWERING FLORIDA'S GROWTH
+EMPOWERING FLORIDA'S GROWTH